To understand CEREC crowns and their pros and cons, you need a little background in the construction of a crown:

 This diagram shows the concept of a dental crown.
 The tooth is reduced in size to allow for complete coverage by the ceramic crown material.
 The cut-away ceramic covers the entire tooth, all the way around, usually down to the gumline.

-CEREC ONE-VISIT CROWNS – A recent innovation available in the offices of some cosmetic dentists is the “Computer-assisted design-Computer-assisted manufacture” crown, or “CAD-CAM.”
+CEREC SAME-DAY CROWNS – A recent innovation available in the offices of some cosmetic dentists is the “Computer-assisted design-Computer-assisted manufacture” crown, or “CAD-CAM.”
 The company that is foremost in this technology is CEREC.
 This crown is milled by a computer to fit your tooth precisely, thus eliminating the laboratory step in manufacturing the crown.

 With CEREC’S CAD-CAM technology, the crown is made by a computer while you wait, thus eliminating the second appointment and the temporary crown.
 These CEREC crowns are milled out of pure ceramic.